Error Analysis

 Section titled Add Contentsquare Error Analysis to your app

-If you have already integrated the Contentsquare SDK and enabled Error Analysis on CS Apps Analytics, the Error Analysis SDK should seamlessly function.
+If you have already integrated the Contentsquare Bridge and enabled Error Analysis on CS Apps Analytics, the Error Analysis SDK should seamlessly function.
 However, note that additional configuration is required specifically for Android apps.

 With the use of a Gradle plugin, an instrumentation of your code will be performed to collect the data about network errors.